sparwelt/iframe-integration-boilerplate/README.md

 ### Content Serving side

-The side serving the content ( e.g. the one being integrated as iframe ) can simply use the host
+The side serving the content ( e.g. the one being integrated as iframe ) can simply use the `dist/host.min.js` file

 ```html
 <script>